ThomasFabula/piezoelectric_simulation/README.md

 # piezoelectric_simulation
-FEM: piezoelectric simulation of MEMS-sensors based on silicon with thin-film layers and KOH-etched quartz crystals
+FEM: piezoelectric simulation of MEMS-sensors, based on silicon with thin-film layers and KOH-etched quartz crystals (DETF)